pixelastic/meetups.pixelastic.com/app/_posts/2017-04-06-electron-meetup-april-2017.md

 ## Cross-platform app in electron

-Then Aircall did a presentation about the building of cross-platforms apps in Electron.
-The main tool to use is electron-build, which will help you package your build for each platform.
+Then [Maxence Haltel][13], from [Aircall][14] did a presentation about the building of cross-platforms apps in Electron.
+The main tool to use is [electron-build][15], which will help you package your build for each platform.

 Any platform can be built from any platform (using `wine` or `mono`), as long as you are not using any native C/C++ APIs.
 Also note that even if the code you